 In the previous article, we showed that your problem is living in Squaw Camp during your childhood years.
 There you learnt to suppress and deny any hint of opposite-sex attractions.
 But how did you manage to survive?
 What happened to you, in what way did you learn to comply?
 And, above all, how do you break free from those shackles?
 Continue reading Exploring your full sexual potential, part 4: Breaking free from Squaw Camp

-difficult it is to identify with men who are far less sensitive.
-Continue reading Exploring your full sexual potential, part 2: The sensitivity mismatch
+belonging to that category.
+You are not alone, though.
+Roughly a quarter of the population is there with you.
+But many are not.
+How hard is it to identify with men who are far less sensitive?
+Continue reading Exploring your full sexual potential, part 2: Sensitivity, a possible mismatch

 Radical gay-lib has issued many statements in its endeavour to ban reparative therapy, but how biased are they?
 In a series of articles, we will look into various aspects of bias.
 We shall demonstrate the way it harms our perception of organizations, documents, surveys and professional recommendations.
 Extremist factions in gay-lib use bias deliberately, as we shall see.
 The first bias to look into is organization bias.
 When this bias is used, you are deliberately being manipulated.
 Continue reading 1.
 Bias: organization bias in radical gay-lib rhetoric

 In an well-documented essay, California psychologist Laura Haynes, PhD, demonstrates how the American Psychological Association finally agrees that the “born-that-way” ideology and the “you-cannot-change” ideology are NOT true.
 Here is the essay that she published on the 27th of September 2016.
 She debunks the myths that caused so many people in the past to avoid seeking psychotherapeutic help for their unwanted same-sex attractions, myths that have deterred them from exploring their full capacity of sexual fluidity.
 Continue reading People are not born that way